Any of these sound like you?

 “A lot of new guitarists end up quitting because they’re missing one of the five major pillars of acoustic guitar: strumming, playing clean chords, changing chords smoothly, music theory, and playing songs,” says Nate.
 “When even just one of those pillars is missing, your guitar experience can be super frustrating and you’re left with no clear path forward.”

-Acoustic Guitar Made Easy is Nate’s solution -- giving students a simpler approach to accelerating their skills on the acoustic guitar through weekly lesson plans (where you’ll always know exactly what to do, and in exactly what order) and personalized coaching for all of your questions along the way.
+Acoustic Guitar Made Easy is Nate’s solution -- giving students a simpler approach to accelerating their skills on the acoustic guitar through weekly lesson plans (where you’ll always know exactly what to do, and in exactly what order).

 |Weekly Guitar Lesson|